-a) Liability for Spectator Conduct: An organizing National Federation is strictly liable for the misconduct of spectators at a FIDE Competition organized by such National Federation.

-- Misconduct shall include violence against persons, vandalism, throwing of objects, displaying banners with offensive language or images. - conspiracy: Any agreement between two or more persons to act in a manner that would culminate in the commission of a violation of these Rules shall be treated as if a violation has been committed, whether or not such attempt or agreement in fact resulted in such violation.
+- a) Liability for Spectator Conduct: An organizing National Federation is strictly liable for the misconduct of spectators at a FIDE Competition organized by such National Federation.
+Misconduct shall include violence against persons, vandalism, throwing of objects, displaying banners with offensive language or images provided that it would have been able to prevent the misconduct by taking reasonable measures in a timely manner; - b) Conspiracy: Any agreement between two or more persons to act in a manner that would culminate in the commission of a violation of these Rules shall be treated as if a violation has been committed, whether or not such attempt or agreement in fact resulted in such violation.
 However, there shall be no violation under this Rule where the person the subject of this Code renounces his attempt or agreement prior to it being discovered by a third party not involved in the attempt or agreement; - c) Criminal offence and/or a breach of other applicable laws or regulations: This Code is not intended to replace but rather to supplement such laws and regulations with further rules of conduct for those involved in the sport of chess.
 It should not be interpreted or applied to prejudice or undermine in any way the application of such laws or regulations.
 Where it deems it appropriate, the FIDE may stay its own investigations or proceedings under this Code pending the outcome of investigations or proceedings being conducted by other relevant authorities or bodies.
 However, the mere existence of another investigation or proceeding does not entitle the subject thereof to a stay of investigations or proceedings being carried out by the FIDE under this Code.